mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 ## Permissions

-The topics api assigns read, write, and admin permissions to individual users.
+The topics API assigns read, write, and admin permissions to individual users.
 Read permission allows the given user to view all data within the topic.
 Write permission grants read permission and also allows the user to perform all operations on the topic -- including spidering, snapshotting, and merging — other editing permissions.
 Admin permission grants write permission and also allows all the user to edit the permissions for the topic.

 Each topic also has an 'public' flag.
 If that flag is set to true, then all users will have implicit read permission for that topic.